redis/node-redis/packages/redis/README.md

 ### Events

-The Node Redis client class is an Nodejs EventEmitter and it emits an event each time the network status changes:
+The client extends `EventEmitter` and emits the following events:

 | Name                    | When                                                                               | Listener arguments                                         |
 |-------------------------|------------------------------------------------------------------------------------|------------------------------------------------------------|